rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-12-goverance-wg-cfp.md

 schedule people involved in Rust and other governance structures to come and talk about their experiences.

 For deciding what topics, we're going to rotate who takes the lead for each meeting.
-It's that person's responsibility to decide the topic and to prepare a blog post similar to this informing people of the topic and how they might best prepare.
+It's that person's responsibility to decide the topic and to prepare a call for participation similar to this post informing people of the topic and how they might best prepare if they wish to join.

 We also hope that having a focused topic will reduce any barrier of expected knowledge in order to participate and contribute.
 With that said let's talk